mbaumann-broad/terra-drs-util-proto/README.md

 ## Tests
 To run tests, follow the same setup from Local Development till step 4.
-Make sure your account has access to the workspace `terra-notebook-utils-tests`
+Make sure your account has access to the workspace `terra-drs-util-tests`
 1. install requirements with `pip install -r requirements-dev.txt`
-2. set `export WORKSPACE_NAME=terra-notebook-utils-tests`
+2. set `export WORKSPACE_NAME=terra-drs-util-tests`

 **Test Env: Dev** (currently it has tests for DRS methods)